Spatiotemporal Autoregressive Models for Areal Compositional Data: Cases Studies of Constrained Regional Economic Dynamics

 \section{Cases Studies of Constrained Regional Economic Dynamics}

 This research is based on an in-depth analysis of two substantial case studies, which serve to illustrate the complexities and potentials of modelling regional economic dynamics under constraints.
 The first case study scrutinises the monthly composition of real estate transactions within Berlin's 24 different postcode regions over a span from 1995 to 2015.
 This analysis concentrates on the proportions of transactions differing among condominiums, developed parcels of land, and undeveloped land within the urban real estate market.
 This dataset provides invaluable insights into the temporal evolution of distinct sectors within the property market confined to a single city.
 Furthermore, fluctuations in one market segment, such as a rise in condominium sales, are assessed for their potential impact on the demand dynamics for developed or undeveloped properties in nearby areas.
 The foremost advantage of this study is the capacity to pinpoint spatial dependencies, indicating how property trends in one postal region might have implications for neighbouring ones, thereby highlighting the intrinsic connectedness of the urban real estate market.
+Figure~\ref{fig:berlin1} presents comprehensive descriptive overviews of this data set.
+Analysis of the Berlin data reveals a gradual transformation in the intra-urban housing market composition, alongside indications of moderate spatial autocorrelation among proximate postcode regions.

 The second case study delves into annual data collected from 2012 through 2021, focusing on the allocation of local enterprises across three primary economic sectors within 2,793 municipalities in Spain.
-These sectors include \textbf{services} (encompassing communications, financial and insurance services, administrative and support services, as well as educational, health and social services, and arts, recreation, and entertainment activities), \textbf{industry} (comprising extractive processes, manufacturing industries, energy and water provision, sanitation, and waste management operations), and \textbf{construction}.
+These sectors include {services} (encompassing communications, financial and insurance services, administrative and support services, as well as educational, health and social services, and arts, recreation, and entertainment activities), {industry} (comprising extractive processes, manufacturing industries, energy and water provision, sanitation, and waste management operations), and {construction}.
+The detailed results of the second case study can be found in the Appendix.
+The two settings examined herein represent disparate spatiotemporal scales.
+The data from Berlin offers a high level of temporal granularity across a moderately large geographical area, whereas the dataset pertaining to Spain is characterised by extensive cross-sectional breadth, albeit with a relatively short temporal span.